isotopp/isotopp.github.io/content/posts/2020-07-30-mysql-transactions---writing-data.md

 Relaxing the disk write constraints speeds up writing considerably, because we no longer have to wait for the slow disk to acknowledge the writes.

-Further relaxing the disk write constraints does not make things faster, just more dangerous:
+Relaxing the disk write constraints any further does not make things faster, just more dangerous:

 ```console